mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 The estimated value for $\alpha$ is -18.966.
-This is interpreted as stating that given a population density of *zero*, the base intensity of the point process is e^-18.966^ or 5.79657e-09--a number close to zero (as one would expect).
+This is interpreted as stating that given a population density of *zero*, the base intensity of the point process is e^-18.966^ or 5.79657e-09 stores per square meter (the units are derived from the point's reference system)--a number close to zero (as one would expect).
 The estimated value for $\beta$ is 0.00017.
-This is interpretated as stating that for every unit increase in population density (one person per square mile), the intensity of the point process increases by e^0.00017^ or 1.00017.
+This is interpretated as stating that for every unit increase in the population density derived from the raster, the intensity of the point process increases by e^0.00017^ or 1.00017.

 If one were to plot the relationship between density and population, we would get: